International Science Youth Forum @ Singapore

 The International Science Youth Forum (ISYF) is a science enrichment programme for students from all over the globe.
 It is hosted at Hwa Chong Institution (HCI), under the Students' Science Research Club (SSRC), and co-organised by Ministry of Education (Singapore), with the support of National Research Foundation, Singapore, Agency for Science, Technology and Research (A*STAR), National University of Singapore (NUS), Nanyang Technological University (NTU), Singapore University of Technology and Design (SUTD) and Science Centre Singapore, bringing students from across Asia-Pacific together to network and dialogue, with Nobel laureates coming down to share their experiences in the scientific field.

+The first edition of the event was hosted in 2009.
 In 2010, a record five Nobel laureates were involved in the panel discussion, one of the key parts of the forum.
-In 2016, it brought together over 120 students and educators from all over the world.
+Afterwards, Nobel laureates consistently graced the event in conjunction with the Global Young Scientist Summit.
+On average, each year, ISYF brings together over 120 students and educators from all over the world.

-From 2020 to 2022, due to the COVID-19 pandemic, the forum was held online through Zoom.
+In 2021 and 2022, due to the COVID-19 pandemic, the forum was held online through zoom.
 In 2023, the forum went back to its original physical format, inviting over 100 delegates across the world to Singapore.
+In 2024, the event was scaled back compared to previous years but still enjoyed praises from all stakeholders due to its smooth operation and meaningful talks.
+Following the success in 2024, further editions of the event was also hosted in 2025 and 2026.